-Although the barbaric practice of live shark finning is technically be banned in Australia, a legal loophole still exists in some states.
-Live shark finning is the term used for slicing fins from living sharks, and dumping their bodies overboard.
-The shark sinks to the ocean floor and dies a painful death from blood loss, predation or suffocation.
-In Queensland, Western Australia and the Northern Territory, the practice of live finning at sea may still be happening because fishers are currently not required by law to bring the entire shark back to land in one piece with its fins on.
+Australia’s anti-finning laws are weak and inconsistent and shark finning Australia-wide should be illegal.
+Western Australia is the only place in Australia that still has a loophole which allows illegal shark finning to happen in all of its fisheries that harvest shark.
+Live shark finning is the term used for slicing fins off from living sharks, and dumping their bodies overboard.
+The practice of live finning at sea may still be happening because fishers in Western Australia are currently not required by law to bring the entire shark back to land in one piece with its fins on.

 How can we close the loophole?